Galen-Yip/render/README.md

 # Render

-A server thatpast generate chart image using phantom
+A server that past a chart config to generate chart image using phantom

 ## Installing